On the Tambara Affine Line: Introduction

 \subsection{Methods}

-\Cref{letterthm: Spec RU} above relies on a computation of the Krull dimension of $\RU$.
-Recall that the Krull dimension of a commutative ring $R$ is the length of the longest proper ascending chain of prime ideals.
-The Krull dimension is an invariant of commutative rings that serves as a notion of dimension in algebraic geometry, and the definition translates verbatim to Tambara functors (\cref{def: krull dim}).

-In commutative algebra, Krull dimension is often studied by comparing one ring to another via a homomorphism.
-One of the most powerful tools for doing so is the going up theorem.
-A homomorphism of commutative rings $f \colon R \to S$ satisfies \emph{going up} if for any proper containment of prime ideals $\fp_0 \subset \fp_1$ in $R$ and any prime ideal $\fq_0$ in $S$ such that $f^*(\fq_0) = \fp_0$, then there is some prime ideal $\fq_1$ in $S$ such that $\fq_0 \subset \fq_1$ and $f^*(\fq_1) = \fp_1$.
-Again, this definition translates verbatim to Tambara functors (\cref{defn: going up}).
-We prove a going up theorem for equivariant algebra:
+One of the most powerful tools for studying prime ideal spectra in commutative algebra is the going up theorem.
+A homomorphism of commutative rings $f \colon R \to S$ satisfies \emph{going up} if containments of primes in $S$ lift to $R$.
+This definition translates directly to Tambara functors (\cref{defn: going up}); we prove a going up theorem for equivariant algebra.

-\begin{letterthm}[{Going up, \Cref{theorem: going up} and \Cref{cor: levelwise nil integral map gives surjection on spec}}] Let $f : R \to S$ be a levelwise-integral morphism of $G$-Tambara functors.
+\begin{letterthm}[{Going up, \Cref{theorem: going up} and \Cref{cor: levelwise nil integral map gives surjection on spec}}] Let $f \colon R \to S$ be a levelwise-integral morphism of $G$-Tambara functors.
 Then $f$ satisfies going up.
 If $f$ is moreover levelwise injective, then $\Spec(S) \to \Spec(R)$ is surjective. \end{letterthm}

 To apply the going up theorem, we introduce a construction on $C_p$-Tambara functors which we call the \emph{ghost} (\cref{def: ghost}).
 The construction and the name are inspired by the ghost ring of a Burnside ring and the ghost Tambara functor of the Burnside Tambara functor that appears in \cite{CG2023}.
+This also echoes work of Th\'evenaz \cite[Sec.~4]{Thevenaz:SomeRemarks}.